 It shouldn’t be surprising that there are a bevy of curses, superstitions, and creepy coincidences interwoven into the fabric of the music industry.
-Stardom is a strange and fickle mistress that exists in the world in between the corporeal world and the land of ghosts.
-And while we don’t want to totally spook you out, some of the curses on this list are super demonic in nature (we’re looking at you, Bone Thugs), but most of them are just creepy coincidences that seem to end up occurring over and over again.
+Stardom is a strange and fickle mistress that exists in the world in between the corporeal world and the land of the unknown.
+And while we don’t want to totally spook you out, some of the curses on this list are super demonic in nature, but most of them are just creepy coincidences that seem to end up occurring over and over again.

-Iconic Delta Bluesman Robert Johnson is known for his curse almost as much as his music.
+Iconic Delta Bluesman Robert Johnson is almost as much known for his curse almost as his music.
 The story is that Johnson met The Devil at a crossroads on the outskirts of some unknown southern town and exchanged his soul in order to become a mythological blues performer.
 But when you're dealing with The Devil, you have to expect some kind of shenanigans.
-In this case, Johnson went down in music history, but not until long after his death at 27 years of age(!!!!).
+In this case, Johnson went down in music history, but not until long after his passing at 27 years of age.

 The "27 Club"

-The so-called "27 Club" of musicians, who burned brightly but died too soon, was coined after the deaths in the ‘60s and ’70s of some of the giants of the music scene.
+The so-called "27 Club" of musicians, who burned brightly but passed too soon, was coined after the passing in the ‘60s and ’70s of some of the giants of the music scene.

-The first was Brian Jones; the Rolling Stones guitarist was found dead in his pool in 1969.
+The first was Brian Jones; the Rolling Stones guitarist was found deceased in his pool in 1969.

-His death was followed by electric guitar hero Jimi Hendrix, who choked on his own vomit after an alcohol and drugs binge in London in 1970.
+This was followed by electric guitar hero Jimi Hendrix, who was felled by an overdose in London in 1970.

 Fleetwood Mac's Guitarist Curse

-February 3, 1959 is commonly referred to as The Day the Music Died, because pre-irony bespectacled rocker Buddy Holly, Richie “La Bamba” Valens, and The Big Bopper died together in a plane crash during The Winter Dance Party Tour.
+The date of February 3, 1959 is commonly referred to as The Day the Music Died, because pre-irony bespectacled rocker Buddy Holly, Richie “La Bamba” Valens, and The Big Bopper were together during plane crash during The Winter Dance Party Tour that proved fatal for all three.
 It's also the known as the beginning of the Buddy Holly Curse, as many musicians and normies who knew Holly have met untimely demises since that day.
-Ronnie Smith, the vocalist hired to replace Holly on the tour, committed himself to a mental hospital right after the last performance and hung himself a few years later.
+Ronnie Smith, the vocalist hired to replace Holly on the tour, checked into a mental clinic after the last performance and ended his life a few years later.

-Then, David Box, a member of Holly's band The Crickets, also tried to start a solo career, but like Holly he died in a plane crash at the exact same age of 22.
-After Holly's death, his wife Maria miscarried their only child.
-From there, the curse spreads to Keith Moon, who reportedly went out to see The Buddy Holly Story on September 7, the night he died!!!
+Then, David Box, a member of Holly's band The Crickets, also tried to start a solo career, but like Holly he was felled in a plane crash at the exact same age of 22.
+After Holly's passing, his wife Maria suffered a miscarriage.
+From there, the curse spreads to Keith Moon, who reportedly went out to see The Buddy Holly Story on September 7, the night he passed!!!